FindMySchool LogoFindMySchool

 Christ Church offers a genuinely good primary education underpinned by a secure Church of England ethos, strong results and a commitment to character development.
 The small one-form entry scale means pupils know one another well and staff understand individual needs intimately.
 Results place the school among England's stronger primaries, and the Ofsted rating for personal development testifies to the breadth of experience on offer.
 Best suited to families within the tight catchment who value a faith-based school and can manage the hilltop location.
 The main barriers to entry are the oversubscription and tight distance criterion.
 For those who secure places, the education is accomplished.

 Yes.
 The school was rated Good by Ofsted in November 2023, with an Outstanding rating specifically for personal development.
-Results consistently place it in the top 5% of primary schools in England.
-In 2024, 86% of pupils met expected standards in reading, writing and mathematics, well above the England average of 62%.
+Results place it 1,815th nationally for primary academic performance.
+In the 2025 dataset, 70% of pupils met expected standards in reading, writing and mathematics.

 There is no formal catchment boundary.
 Places are allocated by distance after Church of England faith criteria and siblings.
-The last distance offered was 0.361 miles in 2024.
+Refreshed last-distance figures are not included in the fact pack.
 Distances vary annually based on applicant distribution; proximity provides priority but does not guarantee a place.
 Families should verify current distance thresholds with Greenwich Admissions before relying on a place.

 The school provides daily after-school activity clubs (3:30pm-4:30pm) rotating termly, including chess, cookery, taekwondo, drama, languages, gardening, and art.
 All pupils learn an instrument if interested, and many participate in the school choir.
 PE is taught twice weekly, and the school organises an annual Hever Castle Triathlon for Year 5/6 pupils.
 Outdoor learning in local woods is a feature of the curriculum.
 Wraparound care is available from 7:30am (Breakfast Club) and until 6:15pm (After School Club) via Alpha Childcare.